pradeepbatchu/speechtotext/README.md

-# Speech to Text with Wav2Vec2 using torchaudio for English and Indic
+# Speech to Text with Wav2Vec2 using torchaudio for Indian English